 “When you’re down, when you’ve been kicked down in the street and then kicked a few more times until you’re bleeding and your teeth are out, then you only have up to go.
 You get reborn again, and expectations aren’t so great because they’ve taken you away.
 It’s beautiful to be down there.
 It’s so beautiful!” — David Lynch.

-At Magenta Studios, our goal is to “break the creativity code” — to understand creativity, to teach it, and to use it not only to make art, but also as a force for healing and regeneration in the world.
+At Magenta Studios, our goal is to “crack the code” on what it means to actually understand and develop creative consciousness.
+To harness human creativity not only to make art, but also to wield it as a force for regeneration in business, in change leadership, and restoring nature.

-The reframe from “failure” to “hunt” helps you understand that in the complexity of life, finding a solution to a problem requires you to hunt for it.
-The main requirement for the hunt is that you keep trying.
+Granted, it’s hard to look at the big failures as “steps.”
+But the reframe from “failure” to “hunt” helps you understand that in the complexity of life, finding a real solution to a thorny issue, whether that’s succeeding in business or love or art or anything else, requires you to hunt for it.

 The master has failed more times than the beginner has even tried.